Kasos: Geography

 A bona fide early tourist to leave an engaging description of the island's interior and inhabitants was the Orientalist, pioneer of Egyptology, and translator of the Quran, Claude-Étienne Savary; while on his way to Crete in late 1779, bad weather made him remain several days on the island.
 His account is made more poignant, depicting as it does a harmonious setting just forty years before the Ottoman devastation of 1824.
 The French naturalist Charles Sigisbert Sonnini, visiting a few years after Savary, at the end of the 18th century, commented on the "very good wine" and "the honey which they gather [being] still, as in ancient times, abundant, and of excellent quality".

 In 1888, the Austro-Polish geologist Gejza Edler Bukowski von Stolzenburg (1858–1937), was on the island to conduct a geological survey.
 He writes (translated from the German): "A few days were enough to get an overview of the geological construction of this small island..."
 His results were published in 1890 in Vienna, along with a map.

 The Municipality of Kasos (Δήμος Κάσου) includes several uninhabited offshore islands, the largest of which are Armathia and Makronisi.
 Its total land area is 69.464 km².

 The island has five villages, Fri (pronounced like "free", pop.
 357), Agia Marina (444), Panagia (34), Poli (80), and Arvanitochori (169).
 Fri is the capital and home to the island's harbor and Agia Marina is the most populous village.
 The airport is located close to Fri and is big enough for an ATR 42 to land.

 In the early 1950s, the English travel-writer Robert Liddell visited the island for the memorial of the 1824 holocaust, that takes place every June.
 He wrote that "[t]he best things about Phry are its odd, little name (short for Ophrys), and the magnificent outline of Cárpathos seen in the east."

 Climate

 Kasos has a hot semi-arid climate (Köppen climate classification: BSh).
-According to the data of the National Observatory of Athens and the Hellenic National Meteorological Service stations, Kasos records the mildest winters in Greece, with a record low temperature of 2.7 °C (for the period 1989–2025).
+According to the data of the National Observatory of Athens and the Hellenic National Meteorological Service stations, Kasos records the mildest winters in Greece, with a record low temperature of 2.7 °C (for the period 1989–2026).
 It is also the second driest area of Greece after Schoinoussa.
 Kasos falls in 11a hardiness zone.

+Climate data for Fri 4 m a.s.l.